 When you are in Jonker Street, you must try the famous chicken rice ball stall called Chung Wah.
 Just look at the queue!
 Note that it is selling out so fast that they even have to turn away customers.
 So, be early to avoid disappointment.

-We are travelling with my parents and aunts so we can’t afford to queue for long hours under the hot sun.
+We are traveling with my parents and aunts so we can’t afford to queue for long hours under the hot sun.
 We tried this restaurant called Gu Cheng Chicken Rice instead.
 We regretted the decision later on.

 Though it is my first time eating chicken rice balls, it does’nt taste impressive for me.

 Next, it’s dessert time in Jonker 88.
 Look at the queue!
 One lesson we learnt is that long queues == good food.

 After a long wait, we finally tasted the famous chendol from Jonker 88.
 Super refreshing in a hot weather.

 In Jonker street, you can see many cafes and restaurants along the street.
 Cafe hoppers will love this place.

 If you are tired, just walk into one of this cafe for a short coffee break and have some nice waffles or cakes.